 Tempsford New Town

-Following the General Election in July 2024, a think tank report suggested that, to meet the Labour Government’s target of 1.5 million new homes, Britain’s next ‘new town’ should be built at Tempsford.
-The Government then commissioned a New Towns Taskforce that September to identify sites.
-In January last year, the Chancellor announced plans to expedite construction of a new railway station at Tempsford by three to five years, and the Taskforce published its interim update a month later.
+Following the General Election in July 2024, a think tank report recommended that to help meet the Government's housebuilding target of 1.5 million, Britain's next 'new town' should be built at Tempsford.
+The Government commissioned a New Towns Taskforce that September to identify sites and in January last year, the Chancellor announced plans to expedite construction of a new railway station at Tempsford.
+The Taskforce published its interim update a month later.

-In response, Richard wrote to National Highways urging them to include a potential Tempsford development in plans for A1 improvement funding, and has continued to raise the issue in subsequent meetings, raising the lack of clarity about this with the Transport Secretary.
-Richard has also been clear that, given the area’s above‑average housing growth and the increasing strain on local services, any development must be backed by a firm commitment to infrastructure first, an argument he underlined in a Westminster Hall debate on Planning and Development in Bedfordshire.
+Richard wrote to National Highways urging them to include the potential development at Tempsford in the plans for A1 improvement funding, and has continued to raise the issue in subsequent meetings, including with the Transport Secretary, highlighting the lack of clarity around the proposals.
+Given the area’s above‑average housing growth and the increasing strain on local services, Richard has been advocating for a firm commitment to build infrastructure first - an argument he underlined in a Westminster Hall debate on Planning and Development in Bedfordshire.

 In September, after months of speculation, the Taskforce shortlisted Tempsford as one of twelve potential new town locations, indicating a scale of “over 40,000 homes”.
 In response, the Government confirmed its plan to build a New Town in Tempsford describing it as one of the “most promising” sites.